 Because of the confrontation between God and Satan that is on the horizon, we must return to the Scriptures, asking God for understanding.

 Table of Contents

-I am astonished that you are so quickly deserting the one who called you by the grace of Christ and are turning to a different gospel (Galatians 1:6NIV)
+I am astonished that you are so quickly deserting the one who called you by the grace of Christ and are turning to a different gospel.
+(Galatians 1:6)

 “A different gospel.”
 Are we preaching and teaching a “different gospel” today?
 It certainly seems so!

-For one thing, we seldom or never hear anyone preach the new covenant as it is set forth in the Book of Hebrews.
+For one thing, we seldom or never hear anyone preach the new covenant as it is presented in the book of Hebrews.

 You may say to me that the new covenant is for the Jews and our way of salvation is for the Gentiles.
 I know this is preached today, that there are two different plans of salvation, one for the Jews and one for the Gentiles.
 But the two-plan, two-kingdom concept is unscriptural.
 It is against what Paul taught.
 It comes from the wretched Dispensational philosophy, not from the Apostles of the Lamb.

 There is only one new covenant.
 It always is for the House of Israel and the House of Judah.
 The Christian salvation always is for the Jews, and after that to Gentiles who have been grafted into the one true Vine.
 All who belong to Jesus Christ are the one Seed of Abraham.
 If a Gentile is not of the House of Israel through the Lord Jesus Christ, he cannot be part of the new covenant.
 And there is no other plan of salvation.

 The reason God gave a new covenant is that the first one did not produce the kind of change in people God is looking for.
 The Law of Moses did not result in the righteous behavior God always seeks under every covenant.
 This is why God gave the new covenant.